top of page

 COACHING NOTES:

-6. The Freedom of the Whole World
+6. Give the Whole World its Freedom

 “The important thing is allowing the whole world to wake up.
 Part of allowing the whole world to wake up is recognizing that the whole world is free—everybody is free to be as they are.